 “All of the bus drivers are nice and like to joke with their riders,” said Anderson.

 The TMT bus drivers go the extra mile for their riders.
 Not only do the drivers get their riders to and from appointments in a timely manner, but they make sure their riders are doing alright.
 If a rider is having a difficult time with anything in their lives, the drivers of the TMT bus service are more than willing to lend an ear to listen or take them any place they’d like to cheer them up.

 Drivers deal daily with young riders who might be taking the bus for the first time and are nervous about riding with a stranger.
 Nine times out of ten when the child is done with their first ride the children are excited to see the drivers again.

 However, young riders of TMT aren’t the only people who are initially hesitant to ride the TMT bus said Virgil Stradtman, seven year TMT bus driver, 2012 Minnesota Drivers Choice Award winner and 2009 fourth place finisher at the annual Minnesota Bus Rodeo.

-Page 2 of 2 - “Trying to convince these older people to ride for the first time can be hard,” said Stradtman.
+“Trying to convince these older people to ride for the first time can be hard,” said Stradtman.
 “Once we can get this person on the bus, show them we can take them to the hospital, walk them to the desk – they think ‘this is pretty good, I don’t have to bother my children.”